codewithosama03/Authflow-UI/README.md

 User is redirected to a Success screen

-From there, user navigates to Dashboard
+From there, the user navigates to the Dashboard

-Dashboard checks if user exists in storage.
+The Dashboard checks if a user exists in storage.
-If not, user is redirected back to Register.
+If not, the user is redirected back to Register.

 Authentication Concepts Covered
 Login Flow (Foundation Ready)